 Freddie Mac offers GreenChOICE mortgages to "provide greater affordability for borrowers, offer more flexibility and combine the flexibilities of Home Possible Mortgages to offer borrowers additional affordable financing opportunities."
 Borrowers should apply directly to the lender.
 Click here for more details.

 ENERGY STAR Partnership for Lenders

 To promote EEMs and lenders who offer them, the federal ENERGY STAR program offers a partnership program for lenders who provide EEMs to borrowers.
 Becoming a partner allows lenders to utilize the Energy Star brand to promote themselves as Energy Star partners offering EEMs.
 To become a lender, partner lenders must first provide proof that they know how to write EEMs.
 To maintain their partnership benefits, lenders must write a certain number of EEMs per year.
 Energy Star does not have a lender certification program or process.
 Click here for more information about ENERGY STAR's lender partnership program, and here to access the partner locator tool.
-As of August 2011, the federal ENERGY STAR program lists 25 lenders who offer EEMs and/or ENERGY STAR mortgages to applicants buying homes that have earned the ENERGY STAR label.
 ENERGY STAR requires that its lender partners provide EEMs to qualified borrowers regardless of whether it is an FHA EEM, Fannie Mae EEM, or VA EEM.